Chart Color Schemes

 North Kellyville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 North Kellyville has a high level of cultural diversity, with 44.5% of its population born overseas and 44.8% speaking a language other than English at home.
-The predominant religion in North Kellyville is Christianity, accounting for 46.5% of the population.
-Hinduism is notably overrepresented, comprising 11.8% compared to the regional average of 8.5%.
+Christianity is the predominant religion in North Kellyville, comprising 46.5% of the population.
+Hinduism is notably overrepresented compared to Greater Sydney, making up 11.8% of North Kellyville's population versus 8.5%.

 Frequently Asked Questions - Diversity